dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/intro-to-aspnet-mvc-3.md

 uid: mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/intro-to-aspnet-mvc-3
 title: "Intro to ASP.NET MVC 3 (VB) | Microsoft Docs"
 author: Rick-Anderson
-description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1, which is..." ms.author: riande ms.date: 01/12/2011 ms.assetid: a1b3d789-93b4-487f-b90d-80c9c9b4f8fa
+description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1.
+You will learn how to implement a simple movie-listing application that supports creating, editing, and listing movies from a database." ms.author: riande ms.date: 01/12/2011 ms.assetid: a1b3d789-93b4-487f-b90d-80c9c9b4f8fa